 olive oil to grease jelly mould

 Vanilla grinder for garnish (opt)

 Grease jelly mould with a bit of oil and set aside.
-Soak gelatin sheets in cold tap water about 3 minutes.
+Soak gelatine sheets in cold tap water about 3 minutes.
 Place sour cream, sugar, thicken cream and yoghurt in saucepan on low heat; stir well to avoid lumps.
-Then add gelatin, (squeezed the lump gelatin then add in);stir well.
-Now add powder gelatin and juice; stir to dissolved.
+Then add gelatine, (squeezed the lump gelatine then add in);stir well.
+Now add powder gelatine and juice; stir to dissolved.

 Pour half warm panna cotta into jug.
 Sift matcha straight into the panna cotta, stir to mix well and check no lump.
 Now pour the remaining warm panna cotta into another jug.

-Note: You can use ramekins if you dont have jelly mould.
-I have added gelatin powder for it to be a bit firmer.
+Note: You can use ramekins if you don’t have jelly mould.
+I have added gelatine powder for it to be a bit firmer.
 You don’t have to.